Morning Prayer

 CONCLUDING PRAYER

-for the coming of Christ your Son.
+through Jesus Christ your Son.

-who lives and reigns with you and the Holy Spirit,
+for he lives and reigns with you and the Holy Spirit,

 God, for ever and ever.